-During the past ten years, we have collected 13,668 responses to the survey.
+During the past ten years, we have collected 16,666 responses to the survey.
 Panel A of Table 1 presents the date that the survey window opened, the number of responses for each survey, the 10-year Treasury bond rate, as well as the average and median expected excess returns.
 There is relatively little time variation in the risk premium.
 This is confirmed in Fig. 1, which displays the historical risk premiums contained in Table 1.
-The current premium, 3.00%, is considerably lower than the peak premium of 4.74% observed in February 2009.
-The June 2010 survey shows that the expected annual S&P 500 return is 6.31% and the implied risk premium is 3.00% (6.31-3.31).2 The expected annual S&P 500 return is the lowest observed in the history of the survey.
+The current premium, 4.48%, is close to the peak premium of 4.74% observed in February 2009.
+The March 2012 survey shows that the expected annual S&P 500 return is 6.45% (6.45=4.48+1.97).2

-Panel B of Table 1 presents some summary statistics that pool all 13,668 responses.
-The overall average ten-year risk premium return is 3.40%.3 The standard deviation is 3.25%.
+Panel B of Table 1 presents some summary statistics that pool all responses through the history of the survey.
+The overall average ten-year risk premium return is 3.45%.3 The standard deviation is 3.20% based on the individual responses and 0.59% based on the quarterly averages.

-The cross-sectional standard deviation across the individual CFO forecasts in a quarter is a measure of the disagreement of the participants in each survey.
-Disagreement sharply increased during the global financial crisis.
+The cross-sectional standard deviation across the individual CFO forecasts in a quarter is a measure of the disagreement or dispersion of the participants in each survey.
+Dispersion sharply increased during the global financial crisis.
 The average disagreement in 2005 was 2.38%.
 Disagreement increased in 2006 to 2.42%.
-As the crisis began in 2007, disagreement increased to 2.56.
-In 2008, the
+As the crisis began in 2007, disagreement increased to